 2. Partially controlled study on honey mixture – this mixture contained honey, olive oil and beeswax with varying proportion of corticosteroid ointment vs Vaseline in control group.
 8 out of 10 patients (out of 21) patients showed improvement after 2 weeks.
 However, due to the honey being mixed with other ingredients, it did not present a solid case for use of honey.

-I read in this article for the choice of the honey mixture, namely:
+I read that for the choice of the honey mixture, namely:

 Honey for its anti-inflammatory and antibacterial properties that help to decrease pain and the appearance of scars, faster wound healing.
 Manuka honey is reported to have the highest bacterial compound methylglyoxal to fight bacteria.